University of Leeds accommodation: Leodis Residences

 Leodis Residences (53.8117°N 1.5481°W) are located on North West Road, LS6 2QF.
-These residences accommodate 715 students with most of the rooms being en-suite.
-The Hall is located approximately 10 minutes from the university, just by the Montague Burton residences.
+These residences are run in partnership with Collegiate AC and accommodate 715 students with most of the rooms being en-suite.
+The hall is located approximately 10 minutes from the university, just by the Montague Burton residences.

 Leodis consists of 9 blocks with blocks B - J (with no block I) being newly built and containing en-suites with lifts for the 7 floors and block A being a converted mill building with 4 floors plus 2 extra flats in the roof, there is no lift in this block.
 The halls are currently operated by Collegiate-AC on behalf of the University of Leeds.